Jetilous23/WINAPI-Practice/README.md

-Painting basic using WINAPI (Creating a red dot)
+Painting basic using WINAPI (Creating a red dot by clicking mouse)